austenito/austenito.com/_posts/2013-10-25-the-basics.markdown

 title: The Basics
 date: 2013-10-25 19:56
 comments: true
-categories: gtd
+categories: tech
 ---

 I'm big on increasing my productivity and workflow.
 As a new developer, it's easy to be overwhelmed by new concepts, deadlines, shipping 2 hours before a project is due.
 Let's be honest, we make it harder on ourselves than need be.

 Here is a list of tools I use everyday to streamline my work day.